IBM/cloud-pak-deployer/docs/src/80-development/doc-development-setup.md

 podman kill cpd-doc
 ```

-Next time you want to test your changes, re-run the series of commands that delete the container, delete cache and build the documentation.
+Next time you want to test your changes, re-run the `./dev-doc-run.sh`, which will delete the container, delete cache and build the documentation.

 ## Removing the docker container and image
 If you want to remove all from your development server, do the following: